xoseperez/xbee2mqtt/README.md

 From version 0.3 it also support setting digital pins LOW or HIGH on remote radios.
 The radio **must** be configured in API mode.

+You can read about this utility in my blog: [XBee to MQTT gateway](http://tinkerman.eldiariblau.net/xbee-to-mqtt-gateway/ "XBee to MQTT gateway").

 ## Requirements